ArduPilot/ardupilot_wiki/common/source/docs/common-mavlink-mission-command-messages-mav_cmd.rst

 Supported by: Copter, Plane, Rover.

 Change the target horizontal speed and/or throttle of the vehicle.
-The changes will be used until they are explicitly changed again or the device is rebooted.
+In most cases, the changes will be used until they are explicitly changed again or the device is rebooted.